How Do I Research My Property?

 Biographical Vertical Files -- Alphabetical files of people that contain newspaper clippings, reports, and other documents; some of these files have been scanned and are online.

 Special Collections -- Include written materials, photographs, scrapbooks, and other items that pertain to a particular family, business, organization, or government entity.
-These collections often contain primary source materials that offer unique views into local history.
+These collections are housed at the Archive at FCMoD and often contain primary source materials that offer unique views into local history.

-Local History Reference Books -- Five major books provide information on Fort Collins' people/buildings in the Archive and Library: Fort Collins, Yesterdays, Ranch Histories of Livermore and Vicinity (Non-Fiction and Reference 978.868) and three Larimer COunty history books (History of Larimer County 1911, 1985, and 1987 on Non-Fiction, Oversize, and Reference Shelves 978.8).
+Local History Reference Books -- Five major books provide information on Fort Collins' people/buildings in the Archive at FCMoD and Library: Fort Collins, Yesterdays, Ranch Histories of Livermore and Vicinity (Non-Fiction and Reference 978.868) and three Larimer County history books (History of Larimer County 1911, 1985, and 1987 on Non-Fiction, Oversize, and Reference Shelves 978.8).
 There are separate indexes for Fort Collins Yesterdays and History of Larimer County 1911 that are filed with the books.
-Yearbooks from CSU and local schools are available in the Archive from 1895-present, depending on the school.
+Yearbooks from CSU and local schools are available in the Archive at FCMoD from 1895-present, depending on the school.

-Oral History Transcripts -- Approximately 300 verbatim transcripts of interviews are available in the Archive and for check-out in the Library.
+Oral History Transcripts -- Approximately 300 verbatim transcripts of interviews are available in the Archive at FCMoD and for check-out in the Library.
 Some have been scanned and are online.

 Other Local History Sources